Best DACs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2020.

 Without a DAC, your digital music collection is nothing but a sizeable collection of “0s and 1s” (more on that shortly) that makes sense only within the digital domain.
 In short, DACs play a large part in making digital music worthwhile.

 The best DACs will make your system sing, but something sub-optimal - or sticking to the ones used on some components - might prevent you getting the most from your set-up.

-Whether you're after a cheap USB DAC for your laptop, a high-end unit to slip into a home hi-fi system, or something in between, you're sure to find a contender on our list of the best DACs.
+Whether you're after a cheap USB DAC for your laptop, a high-end device to slip into a home hi-fi system, or a hybrid of the two, you're sure to find a contender on our list of the best DACs.

 See all our DAC reviews

 Chord continues to light up the premium market for DACs and the Qutest is the proof.
 It's the product that lesser rivals look up to at this price point.
 The DAC delivers a crisp, clean and concise sound, with Chord's now familiar neutral tonal balance.

 As with all decent hi-fi gear, it'll take a bit of running in time before the Qutest really starts to sing.
 But when it does you're in for a treat: songs are imbued with a great sense of scope, and there's warmth and texture in abundance.

 The Qutest boasts Chord's trademark colour-denoting buttons which tell you which source it's drawing on: they glow white for USB-Type-B (capable of accepting 32-bit/768kHz PCM/DSD512); yellow for the first BNC coaxial and red for the second (24-bit/384kHz); and green for the optical (24-bit/192kHz/DSD64).

 Given there's no Bluetooth connectivity or headphone amp on-board, the Qutest’s sole purpose is to be the digital-to-analogue bridge between your digital source and amplifier.
 And it does the job brilliantly.

 Read the full review: Chord Qutest